-The artistic ideas of the 19th and early 20th century still have a considerable impact on the ways that art historians think about paintings, and about composition in particular.
+The artistic ideas of the nineteenth and early twentieth century still have a considerable impact on the ways that art historians think about paintings, and about composition in particular.
 There can't be many more famous statements about art than Maurice Denis's dictum, ‘Remember that a picture, before being a battle horse, a nude, or some anecdote, is essentially a flat surface covered with colours assembled in a certain order'.
 Many of us were brought up to look at pictures in this way, and it can be very hard to unlearn the way you were taught to approach art in the first place.

 In addition – I'm happy to agree with this – many of Vermeer's paintings do strike the eye as unusually balanced and harmonious, especially when compared to work by other artists of the period, like Rembrandt or Pieter de Hooch.
 The question, however, is whether this is something Vermeer actively intended, or whether it is an accidental consequence of different interests, such as a desire to use an accurate perspective construction, or to tell a story as clearly as he could.

-It could be said that the act of balancing pervades, (consciously and/or unconsciously) daily life today as it most probably did the lives of 17th-century Dutchmen.
+It could be said that the act of balancing pervades, (consciously and/or unconsciously) daily life today as it most probably did the lives of seventeenth-century Dutchmen.
 Carts full of merchandise had to be balanced lest they tip over and ships had to be balanced so that they would sail upright.
 One of Vermeer's women is portrayed balancing her scales to verify the worth of her coins.
 However, aesthetic balance may have also played a part in the art of daily living.
 A cook had to "balance" the ingredients of her bread pudding to make it tastier and the housewife had to "balance" the disposition of her pretty pieces of imported Kraakporselein on the wall racks.
 It is hard to believe that she would have haphazardly cramped her family's paintings on one wall while the other wall was left blank with no concern for an overall aesthetic disposition.
 Even though the concept of balance may not been codified in art writings, do you believe that Vermeer could have been immune to such a natural predisposition as he arranged visual objects in his compositions?

-It would be interesting to make a study of all the words connoting ‘balance' in 17th-century Dutch, to see how wide a semantic field they covered.
+It would be interesting to make a study of all the words connoting ‘balance' in seventeenth-century Dutch, to see how wide a semantic field they covered.
 The central meaning of course is ‘equilibrium', as of a pair of scales, and the other, derived senses are more or less metaphorical.
 We are so used to talking about ‘balanced compositions' that we have perhaps forgotten that it is just a metaphorical extension of the principal meaning, and not perhaps an immediately obvious one.
 The concept of ‘balance' has probably grown since Vermeer's time, as new areas of metaphorical meaning have, so to speak, been discovered.
 Before deciding that ‘balance' was an omnipresent concept which Vermeer can hardly have avoided, we should I think settle down to do some research on the matter.

 As for balancing being a ‘natural predisposition': the disposition of objects on the walls of people's houses show that there are many different attitudes towards balance.
 It may be, though, that there is a central tendency in these matters, from which people diverge.
 I am thinking of some interesting research which has been done into the work of Piet Mondrian.
 Subjects were shown a computerised image of a Mondrian which could be dragged into different shapes on the screen, and they were asked to move the image around until they found the result visually satisfying (they were not of course told what the original Mondrian looked like).
 It was found that people had different preferences as one would expect; but by far the largest cluster of ‘solutions' came close to those of Mondrian himself.
 It may well be that a similar experiment on Vermeer's paintings would produce a similar result.
 But that would not necessarily tell us that Vermeer had intended to arrange his paintings in order to produce a satisfying appearance: again, it could have been a by-product of other artistic interests.

-Vermeer literature of the second half of the 20th century has swollen enormously, iconographical interpretations taking the lion's share.
+Vermeer literature of the second half of the twentieth century has swollen enormously, iconographical interpretations taking the lion's share.
 Do you think this venue has reached its limits?
 What shortcomings have you noted in this field of study?

 It's of the nature of academic research that it keeps moving forward, even when one thinks there can be nothing more to say.
 In 1950 Otto Kurz complained about the oversized Dürer literature, but here we are 60 years later, and we are still learning things about his art.
 Human ingenuity will always find questions to answer – unless, of course, governments decide they don't want to fund the endeavour any more.